shortdoom/shortdoom/README.md

 ✨ Whagwan?
-Mostly Solidity things.
+Sometimes Solidity things.
 Sometimes Python.
 Usually not Javascript. ✨

 <!--
 **shortdoom/shortdoom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.